hugsy/gef/docs/api.md

 It can even be included in the same file as a Command.
 Now on each break you will notice a new pane near the bottom of the context.
-The order can be modified in the gef context config.
+The order can be modified in the `GEF` context config.

 ### Context Pane API ###

-The api demonstrated above requires very specific argument types:
+The API demonstrated above requires very specific argument types:
 `register_external_context_pane(pane_name, display_pane_function, pane_title_function)`
 - `pane_name`: a string that will be used as the panes setting name
-- `display_pane_function`: a function that uses gef_print() to print content in the pane
+- `display_pane_function`: a function that uses `gef_print()` to print content in the pane
 - `pane_title_function`: a function that returns the string of the panes title

 ## API ##